dan-aksenov/Ansible/README.md

 # ansible
-Some personal ansible playbooks used for various automations.
+Some ansible playbooks and roles for various automations.